-Based on an assessment and the recommendation of the management's consultant, the total expected units of production (UOP) have been revised from 1 January 2022 for Al Masane Mine to 8.2 million metric tonnes (1 January 2021: 8.6 million metric tonnes) and for Mount Guyan Mine to 4.1 million metric tonnes (1 January 2021: 2.2 million metric tonnes).
-Further, the useful life of Mount Guyan mine is estimated to be till 31 December 2030 (2021: 31 December 2026) based on the best estimates.
-Such change in the UOP and useful life has been applied prospectively from 1 January 2022.
-The change in UOP and useful life resulted in change in depreciation and amortization charge for the current period by approximately SR 10.1 million.
+Based on an assessment and the recommendation of the management's consultant, the total expected units of production (UOP) have been revised from 1 January 2023 for Al Masane Mine to 7.04 million metric tonnes (1 January 2022: 8.2 million metric tonnes) and for Mount Guyan Mine to 3.6 million metric tonnes (1 January 2022: 4.1 million metric tonnes).
+Such change in the UOP has been applied prospectively from 1 January 2023.
+The change in UOP resulted in change in depreciation and amortization charge for the current period by approximately SR 3.62 million.
 However, impact on future years cannot be calculated due to annual reviews of remaining useful life and reserves.